Captain-Jay29/URL_Scraper/README.md

+A URL Scraper based on custom query.
+Exctracting content through Jina AI and summarizing using the BART summarizer on HuggingFace.

 # Project Setup and Run Guide

 This guide provides step-by-step instructions on how to set up and run the project.